MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Experiments

-To analyze the benefits of our MulDE framework, we make a series of ablation experiments to evaluate different modules.
-Compared with conventional knowledge distillation strategy, there are three main improvements in MulDE: iterative distilling strategy (TopK), relation-specific scaling mechanism (RS), and contrast attention mechanism (CA).
-Therefore, we test the performance of MulDE without one of the three modules.
-Besides that, we also compare MulDE with single-teacher distillation in which the teacher is the same KGE model as the student and has 64d or 512d dimensions.
-To make it harder still, we apply iterative distilling strategy in these single-teacher models instead of random candidate labels.
+We further make a series of ablation experiments to evaluate different modules in MulDE.
+There are three main improvements: an iterative distilling strategy (TopK), a relation-specific scaling mechanism (RS), and a contrast attention mechanism (CA).
+Therefore, we test the performance of MulDE with respect to the three modules.
+Besides that, we also compare MulDE with single-teacher distillation in which the teacher is the same KGE model as the student with 64 or 512 dimensions.
+To make it harder still, we apply the iterative distilling strategy in these single-teacher models instead of random candidate labels.
 The experimental results are shown in Table \ref{tab:4}.

 At first, for the iterative distilling strategy, it is clear that the performance of MulDE dramatically decreases when removing this module.
-Especially, the Hits@10 on WN18RR reduces from 0.574 to 0.534 (-7.0\%).
-This proves the necessity of using top K labels when applying knowledge distillation in link prediction tasks.
+Especially, the Hits@10 on WN18RR reduces from 0.574 to 0.544 (-5.3\%).
+This proves the necessity of using top-K labels when applying knowledge distillation in link prediction tasks.
 In contrast, although two mechanisms are helpful, the contributions of RS and CA are relatively small.
-The further improvement of the Senior component would be our future work.
+Further improvement of the Senior component will be one of our future work.

+Although single RS or CA has limited performance improvement, the existence of Senior is necessary for the interactive distillation strategy.
+As the results show that, when eliminating the Senior component, the Hits@10 on two datasets decreases to 0.501 and 0.532 respectively.
+We argue that it benefits from Senior integrating teacher scores adaptively.
+As both RS and CA provide a weighted operation to different teachers, eliminating Senior would make teacher scores and soft labels fixed in the training process.
+Only Junior can reduce the KL divergence in KD loss, and get stuck in a locally optimal solution easier.
+Oppositely, Senior can provide variable soft labels and adjust KL divergence in another direction.

-The single-teacher knowledge distillation can improve the original RotH model, but its performance is poorer than MulDE.
-This is the reason why we propose a novel distillation framework for KGE models.
-The iterative distilling strategy also positively effects the single-teacher framework, which increases Hits@10 on WN18RR by around 2\%.
-Besides, a higher-dimensional teacher (512d) also has the enhancement effect, but its training cost is unavoidable larger than MulDE.
+The single-teacher knowledge distillation can improve the original RotH model, but its performance is worse than MulDE.
+The iterative distilling strategy also positively affects the single-teacher framework, which increases Hits@10 on WN18RR by around 2\%.
+A higher-dimensional teacher component (512d) can enhance the performance, but its training cost is unavoidable higher than MulDE.

-Overall, the experimental results indicate the effectiveness of three major modules in MulDE.
+Overall, the experimental results indicate the effectiveness of the three major modules in MulDE.
 Compared with the single-teacher strategy, our framework shows apparent improvements.
-In the next section, we further discuss the influence of different teacher combinations.